metal3-io/baremetal-operator/docs/api.md

 hardware discovered on the host.
 Details about the hardware are saved to the *hardware* section of the status.
 If the hardware does not match a known profile, the value "unknown" is used.

+*poweredOn* -- Boolean indicating whether the host is powered on.
+See *online*.

+*provisioning* -- Settings related to deploying an image to the host.

+*provisioning.state* -- The current state of any ongoing provisioning operation.
+One of:
+  * *<empty string>* -- No provisioning is happening.
+  * *registration error* -- The details for the BMC for the host are incorrect or incomplete and the host could not be managed.
+  * *registering* -- The details for the BMC for the host are being checked.
+  * *match profile* -- The details for the hardware found on the host are being compared against known profiles.
+  * *ready* -- The host is available to be consumed.
+  * *validation error* -- The details for the BMC for the host are incorrect or incomplete and the host could not be managed.
+  * *provisioning* -- An image is being written to the host.
+  * *provisioning error* -- The image could not be written to the host.
+  * *provisioned* -- An image has been written to the host completely.
+  * *externally provisioned* -- The host has a consumer, but metal3 did not write an image to the host.
+  * *deprovisioning* -- The host storage is being wiped.
+  * *inspecting* -- The hardware details for the host are being collected.
+  * *power management error* -- The host could not be powered on or off, as requested through the *online* field setting.

 ```
 apiVersion: metal3.io/v1alpha1